zhiming-xu/fluid-sim/docs/milestone.md

   </table>
 </div>

-Then we sum up contribution of neighboring particles $j​$:
+Then we sum up contribution of neighboring particles $j$:

 $$A(x) = \sum_jm_j/\rho_j * A_jW(x-x_j,h)$$

 $A(x)$ : Quantity $A$ at arbitrary position $x$;

 $\sum$ : Sum over all neighbor particles $j$ within $h$;

 $A_j$ : Quantity $A$ of particle $j$;

 $W$ : Smoothing kernel.

 Up to now, we have basically implemented the algorithm described from the paper “Position-Based Fluids” by Macklin and Müller.
 Some key components are as follows.